OngYean/InsureWiz/README.md

 **Track 3: Industry Collaboration**

 When buying or renewing car insurance online, users often mistype or enter incorrect vehicle details.
+These mistakes can delay policy approval, cause pricing errors, or even lead to invalid insurance coverage.
 Build a smart system that detects and corrects typos or inaccurate vehicle input specifications in real time.

 ## 🚀 Features
+We not only solved the problem statement, but we also accomplished something beyond it!

+- **🔍 Input Error Detection & Auto Corrector**: Automated & AI-powered typo detection and correction with image references
 - **🤖 AI Insurance Advisor**: Intelligent chatbot powered by LangChain and Google Gemini
 - **📊 Policy Comparison**: Compare different insurance policies and coverage options
-- **🔍 Claims Processing**: Streamlined claims submission and tracking
 - **🎯 Claim Success Predictor**: AI-powered prediction of insurance claim success rates
 - **🚗 Vehicle Validation**: Comprehensive vehicle information validation
 - **🎨 Modern UI**: Beautiful, responsive interface built with Next.js and Tailwind CSS